Generation Swine: Background

 Following the commercial disappointment of the band's self-titled album, Mötley Crüe was under pressure from executives at Elektra Records to return Mötley Crüe to the level of commercial success that the band enjoyed in the 1980s.

 The band, then officially consisting of vocalist/guitarist John Corabi, bassist Nikki Sixx, drummer Tommy Lee and guitarist Mick Mars, were so frustrated with the failure of the previous album and tour sales that they fired numerous people around the group, including longtime manager Doug Thaler and producer Bob Rock.
 The band then hired Allen Kovac as their new manager (given his reputation for restoring the faltering careers of other veteran acts) and started looking for another producer to work with for their next record, which was originally titled Personality #9.

 After the mass firing, the band was called to a meeting with Warner Bros.
 CEO Doug Morris to discuss their future prospects at the label.
 At the meeting, Morris tried to convince Sixx and Lee to get rid of Corabi, as he wasn't a "star", and reunite with original singer Vince Neil.
 Sixx and Lee were not interested in the idea of working with Neil again and insisted on keeping Corabi in the group.
-With some additional convincing from Elektra CEO Sylvia Rhone, Morris agreed, and the band continued with their work.
+With some additional convincing from Elektra CEO Sylvia Rhone, Morris agreed, and the band continued with their work with Corabi.